BlogBook Documentation

 Content

 Include source URL for each post — When on, each post gets a link back to the original URL.
-You can choose Source: <URL> (plain) or [Source](URL) (Markdown link).
+Choose Source: <URL> (plain) or Source (Markdown link).

-Include tags — If on, each post’s tags are written in the Markdown.
-You can put tags Above post or Below post, and optionally make them Linked to your site’s tag archive URLs.
+Include tags — If on, each post’s tags are written in the output.
+Choose Above post or Below post, and optionally enable Linked to make tags link to your site’s tag archive URLs (Markdown only).

 Table of contents

-Include Table of Contents — When on, BlogBook inserts <!--TOC--> after the main title.
-Marked (and similar tools) use this to generate a table of contents.
+Include Table of Contents — When on, BlogBook adds a table of contents.
+Choose the TOC syntax:

 4. Processing and result